PocketRelay/Server/README.md

 ![Cargo Version](https://img.shields.io/crates/v/pocket-relay?style=for-the-badge)
 ![Cargo Downloads](https://img.shields.io/crates/d/pocket-relay?style=for-the-badge)

-This implementation of Pocket Relay is still under active development.
-See the [Kotlin Server (https://github.com/PocketRelay/ServerKotlin)](https://github.com/PocketRelay/ServerKotlin) for a working usable implementation

 Development on this implementation has made great strides and has surpassed the original Kotlin server in terms of performance reliabality, functionality and actual parody to the official server.
 However as this implementation is still considered to be in active development so no releases will be published YET.
 However you are welcome to build it yourself.